 The preparation phase for the boat race at Hoa Lu in 2022

-The festival takes place from the 6th to the 9th of the third Lunar month and is held at the Hoa Lu ancient capital relic site in Truong Yen commune, Hoa Lu district.
+The festival takes place from the 6th to the 9th of the third Lunar month (late February/early March in the Solar calendar) and is held at the Hoa Lu ancient capital relic site in Truong Yen commune, Hoa Lu district.
 The festival is centered on the large expanse between between the twin Dinh-Le temples in the Ancient City complex.

 Note

-Vietnamese mainstream culture places great importance on reverence for family and the instructions of the ancestors.
-Therefore, celebrating the lives and strictures of those who came before is considered a moral and practical obligation.
-The origin of those great ancesors is also considered important and people believe that the Hoa Lu Festival is also celebrates Truong Yen as land of “human genius” andpart of the reason for the success of their long struggle for peace and independence.
+As mentioned, Vietnamese culture places great importance on reverence for family and reverence for ancestors.
+Therefore, celebrating the lives and strictures of those who came before is considered a moral and noble obligation.
+The origin of those great ancestors is also considered important and people believe that the Hoa Lu Festival is also celebrates Truong Yen as land of “human genius” and a large part of the reason for the success of their long struggle for peace and independence.

 The National Ceremony

-According to legend, King Dinh’s birthday is on the 15th of the second lunar month, but the people of the ancient capital Hoa Lu celebrated instead the day the king ascended the throne, which was during the dates of March 6-7 on the lunar calendar.
-The death of King Le Hoan, the founder of the Early Le Dynsaty was on March 8, so the festival is traditionally held during those three days.
-A convenience of history perhaps but for such a large undertaking, certainly practical.
+According to legend, King Dinh’s birthday is on the 15th of the second lunar month, but the people of the ancient capital Hoa Lu instead celebrated the day the king ascended the throne around March 6-7 on the lunar calendar.
+The death of King Le Hoan, the founder of the Early Le Dynasty was on March 8, so the festival is traditionally held during those three days.
+A coincidence of history perhaps but for such a large undertaking, it has turned out extremely practical.

 Ancient Conventions